“OK...OK...I’ve got it.” I spun on my heel to face Axel after having an epiphany.

 I broke off, placing my hands over my face as the tears started to fall freely.
 I’d never really cried before.
 I’d never broken down and cried my heart out, up until now.

 Gabe fell silent.
 The playful smirk faded from his face, leaving behind a look of remorse.

 “I’ll see what I can do.
-Your bear’s from Forest Lake.
+Your bear is from Forest Lake.
 His elders will want him back.
-And anyway, there’s someone from Stonevale who owes me a favor.”
-He answered, in a softer tone, seeming regretful for how he came across earlier.
+And anyway, there’s someone from Stonevale who owes your father a favor,” he answered in a softer tone, seeming regretful for how he came across earlier.

-Gabe pulled out his phone; his thumb scrolled through his contacts before he pressed dial then placed the phone to his ear.
-His lips curled over his teeth into a grin, as soon as the person on the other end answered.
+Gabe pulled out his phone, his thumb scrolling through his contacts before he pressed to dial and placed the phone to his ear.
+His lips curled over his teeth into a grin as soon as the person on the other end answered.

-“Hey Alec, long time no see...not bad, buddy.
+“Hey, Alec, long time no see.
+I'm not bad, buddy.
 Congratulations on getting mated.
 About Axel, that’s why I’m calling.
 You saw what on the news?
-Huh?
-They broadcast that already?...shit!
+Did they broadcast that already?
+Shit!
 Yeah, absolutely, but this time we’re gonna need your help.
 What’s it gotta do with the foxes, huh?
-I’ll tell you what...you saw that cute, little redhead, your bear shifter pal was with?
+I’ll tell you what.
+You saw that cute little redhead that your bear shifter pal was with?
 Well, that’s Carlton Griffiths's daughter.
 Oh, I thought that’d grab your attention.
 You know how this could benefit your safe, not so little sanctuary?
 Your reputation precedes you, Alpha.
 Nice doing business with you.”
 Gabe ended the call, looking rather pleased with himself.